-Signs to appear when the baby kitten had enough formula are, his belly will be rounded and bubbles will form across his mouth.
+Signs to watch for when the baby kitten has had enough formula are, his belly will be rounded and bubbles will form across his mouth.
 Burp him holding him upright against your shoulder, patting him lightly on the back.
 Exactly like humans, baby kittens should burp after each meal.
 Never overfeed kittens because of it can lead to diarrhea or other issues.

 To make sure your kitty is growing correctly, weigh him regularly.
 If he is growing at an unbelievable rate, it is a sign he is thriving!

-The kitty’s biological mother handles her kitty in many ways than we understand.
-She arouses her baby kitty’s bladder and intestines by licking his abdomen.
+The kitty’s biological mother handles her baby in many ways than we understand.
+She stimulates her baby kitty’s bladder and intestines by licking his abdomen.
 The surrogate mother cat must carefully rub the infant kitty’s gut with a moistened cotton ball with warm water.
-Do not overdo it, rub just enough to excite the kitten to release waste.
-Watch out for chafing that is a sign that you’re rubbing too difficult.
+Do not overdo it, rub just enough to encourage the kitten to release waste.
+Watch out for chafing that is a sign that you’re rubbing too hard.

-Whenever abandoned kittens are located, they must be cleaned and eliminate fleas to prevent Flea anemia.
-Flea anemia can interfere with your endeavor to save any abandoned kitty and fleas take tape worm eggs.
+Whenever abandoned kittens are found, they must be cleaned to eliminate fleas and to prevent Flea anemia.
+Flea anemia can interfere with your mission to save any abandoned kitty and fleas carry tape worm eggs.
 There are flea sprays in the vet that can be used on kittens.
-When the kitty has rid of fleas, then bathe him in warm water using gentle soap or surgical soap if there are flea sores present.
+When the kitty is rid of fleas, then bathe him in warm water using gentle soap or surgical soap if there are flea sores present.
 Dry him immediately to avoid getting chill.
 You can also use hair dryer if the kitty is 1-3 weeks old.
 Take care to not blow in their face and keep the degree of heat tolerable.
 Older kittens are usually scared of the noise of the hair dryer, you might opt to simply towel dry them and set them in a container in a warm place like next to a refrigerator.
-You may also place the towel dried kitty within a pet carrier and then use the hair dryer letting in some warm air to your bag.
+You may also place the towel dried kitty within a pet carrier and then use the hair dryer letting in some warm air.

 Litter Box Training

-The ideal time to present the baby kitten to litter box is on his 4th week old.
+The ideal time to present the baby kitten to litter box is at 4 weeks old.
 Place him in the litter box after each meal.
 Show him how to scratch in the mess by taking his paw and begin digging the sand or mess.
 He’ll surely catch on quickly.

 Love and Attention